brandonroberts/angular-router-loader/README.md

 **NOTE**: When specifying a relative path to lazy loaded module, one of the following two conditions *must* hold:

-* The lazy loaded route is defined in the same module file where it is added by `RouterModule.forXxx()`
+* The routes are defined in the same module file where it is imported with `RouterModule.forRoot` or `RouterModule.forChild`
-* The lazy loaded route is defined in a separate routing file, and that routing file is a sibling of module file (hence the routing file cannot be e.g. in a subdirectory).
+* The routes are defined in a separate routing file, and that routing file is a sibling of module file.

 ## Synchronous Loading